robertchase/blog/blog/content/posts/on-wisdom.md

 ### translation:

 Wisdom is a function of
-*knowledge* and *experience* and *judgement* regularly evaluated in *humble* *reflection*.
+*knowledge* and *experience* and *judgment* regularly evaluated in *humble* *reflection*.

 # humility and reflection

 One definition of wisdom is *the fruit of a considered life*.
 This definition is vague, but captures the key idea that wisdom requires *consideration* or *reflection*.
-Relection, if it leads to wisdom, cannot be full of self-defense, but has to be founded in humility.
+Reflection, if it leads to wisdom, cannot be full of self-defense, but has to be founded in humility.
 Humble reflection honestly evaluates the past:

 * Why did it matter to me that I was right?